Dyslexia and Brain Injury

-If the temporal lobe is affected by a Concussion and/or Stroke/Aneurysm, some degree of short- or long-term memory loss often occurs.
-If this happens, you may encounter related problems with word and letter identification, reading comprehension, or remembering and applying the principles of phonics.
-If the back of the brain received the impact, the occipital lobe, which is the part of the brain that oversees vision and recognition, may be injured.
-Problems with eye movement and hand-eye coordination can result, as can difficulties with perception and with recalling words.
+If the temporal lobe of the brain is affected by a concussion and/or stroke/aneurysm, some degree of short- or long-term memory loss often occurs.
+If this happens, you may encounter problems with word and letter identification, reading comprehension, or remembering and applying the principles of phonics.
+If the back of the brain received the impact, the occipital lobe, which is the part that oversees vision and recognition, may be injured.
+Problems with eye movement and hand-eye coordination can result, as can difficulties with perception and recalling words.

 Personal Story of Dyslexia After Injury

-Dr. Diane® was an avid reader prior to her accident, plowing through some 3,000 words per minute with 90-percent comprehension.
+Dr. Diane® was an avid reader prior to her accident, plowing through some 3,000 words per minute with 90% comprehension.
 Suddenly, she could not read simple instructions!
 Sometimes she could see the letters but had no idea what the words were or what they meant.
-At other times, she could read and understand, but was unable to recall what she had read just a few minutes before.
-Her math skills were affected as well, and Dr. Diane® was shocked to find that as a former cost-accounting instructor at a local college, she was unable to perform computations and fathom monetary values.
+At other times, she could read and understand, but was unable to recall what she had read minutes before.
+Her math skills were affected as well, and Dr. Diane® was shocked to find that as a former cost-accounting instructor at a local college, she was unable to even fathom monetary values.
 It was four and a half years before she could go to lunch with a friend and calculate her share of the bill!

-This ability was retained until she had another Concussion, whereby her reading level once again went from 3,000 words per minute to 285 words per minute.
-It took over a year to regain her former level of reading.
+She kept this ability until she got another concussion, which brought her reading level down, once again, from 3,000 words per minute to 285 words per minute.
+It took over a year to regain her former reading level.

-Brain injury, whether it is from a Concussion and/or Stroke/Aneurysm, has the potential to diminish a number of academic skill areas, and can be linked to certain specific deficits in reading, writing, spelling, and math.
-The problems of this type that are encountered most often are described below.
+A brain injury, whether from a concussion or stroke/aneurysm, has the potential to diminish skills in several academic areas.
+Notably it can be linked to specific deficits in reading, writing, spelling, and math.
+Problems that are encountered most often are described below:

-Alexia, or word blindness, is another processing problem that makes you unable to recognize letters or words.
-As a result, printed words appear as meaningless groups of marks or symbols on the page.
-Agnosia alexia is the complete inability to understand written words, and it is a result of damage to the left occipital lobe.
+Alexiais a processing problem that makes you unable to recognize letters or words.
+As a result, you would see printed words as meaningless groups of marks on the page.
+Notably, Agnosia Alexia is the total inability to understand written words and is the result of damage to the left occipital lobe.

-Writing problems can be muscle-related, resulting in problems with fine motor movement (the movement of your fingers, hand, or wrist) or coordination.
-Depending on the location of your brain injury, you may also have trouble coordinating your eyes and hands, which makes copying extremely difficult.
+Some writing problems are muscle-related, this results in problems with finger, hand or wrist movement (fine motor movement).
+Depending on the location of your brain injury, you may also have trouble with hand/eye coordination which makes copying words difficult.

-Dysgraphia, another writing disability, results from injury to the parietal lobe that disrupts the transmission of nerve impulses between the hand and brain.
-As a result, you are unable to perform the motor movements necessary for legible handwriting.
-If you are suddenly dysgraphic, you may be unable to recall what letters and numbers look like, or how to reproduce them.
+Dysgraphia results from injury to the parietal lobe which interrupts the flow of nerve impulses between the hand and brain.
+As a result, you won’t be able to perform the movements needed for readable handwriting.
+If you are suddenly dysgraphic, you may be unable to remember what letters and numbers look like, or how to write them.

-Agraphia is a nerve-disconnection problem that interferes with your ability to get your hand to write legibly—or at all, in some cases.
-Another writing problem is agitographia, which is characterized by very rapid writing movements that cause letters, words, or parts of words to be distorted or omitted.
+Agraphia is a nerve-disconnection problem that interferes with your ability to write legibly—or, in some cases, at all.
+Another writing problem is Agitographia, which is described as rapid writing movements that cause letters, words, or parts of words to be distorted or left out.

-Spelling difficulties that follow a brain injury from a Concussion and/or Stroke/Aneurysm can have several causes.
-If your visual memory has been impaired, for instance, you may find yourself forgetting what certain words—or even certain letters of the alphabet—look like.
-Auditory memory problems can adversely affect your “sounding-out” skills by interfering with your recall of letter sounds, word sounds, and the rules of phonics.
-Alexia agraphia is a disability marked by an inability to identify and reproduce letters, words, and numbers.
-This condition completely undermines any attempts at spelling.
+Spelling problems are a part of dyslexia and often follow a brain injury, such as a concussion or stroke/aneurysm.
+If your visual memory has been affected, for instance, you may find yourself forgetting what certain letters or words look like.
+Auditory memory problems can affect your ability to “sound-out” words by limiting your recall of letter and word sounds, and the rules of phonics.